Wednesday, 20 June 2007

 addressed in the plan.

 Retention (or provision) of the dog off lead was the single biggest issue with an overall total of 46% of responses requesting this be considered in development of the plan.
-18% of respondents listed enforcement of dog on lead controls
+18% of respondents listed enforcement of dog on lead controlsas an important issue.
+Other dog issues included provision of dog bags and clean up of

 dog waste (10%).